 In evaluating the fit of a paper for FAST, a key ingredient is the design of storage software.
 A paper with only hardware-level contributions will be out-of-scope; a paper could be brought into scope for FAST by demonstrating for example how software can leverage novel hardware.

-Please submit your paper by 11:59 pm PDT on September 22, 2022, in PDF format via the submission system, which will be available here soon.
+Please submit your paper by 11:59 pm PDT on September 22, 2022, in PDF format via the submission form.
 Do not email submissions.
 There is no separate deadline for abstract submissions.

 - The complete submission must be no longer than 12 pages excluding references.
 There is no short-paper category.
 The program committee values conciseness: if you can express an idea in fewer pages than the limit, do so.
 Supplemental material may be added as a single separate file without page limits.
 However, the reviewers are not required to read or consider such material.
 Content that should be considered to judge the paper is not supplemental and counts toward the page limit.

 - Papers must be typeset on U.S. letter-sized pages in two columns using 10-point Times Roman font on 12-point leading (single-spaced), within a text block 7" wide by 9" deep.

 - Labels, captions, and other text in figures, graphs, and tables must use font sizes that, when printed, do not require magnification to be legible.
 References must not be set in a smaller font.
 Submissions that violate these requirements will not be reviewed.
 Limits will be interpreted strictly.
 No extensions will be given for reformatting.